title

 Board member at Citizens of Culture

-Presenting at the Ghetto Biennale in Jacmel, Haiti 2024
+Exhibitor at the Ghetto Biennale in Jacmel, Haiti 2024

 Participant in MIT Worlding Project Community 2023